 Figure 9-a— DMG Sensing Report element format

-The DMG Measurement Setup ID, DMG Burst ID and DMG Sensing Instance ID fields are defined in TBD (TBD).
+The Measurement Setup ID, DMG Burst ID and DMG Sensing Instance ID fields are defined in TBD (TBD).
 The DMG Burst ID and DMG Sensing Instance ID values reported are of the last used DMG Burst ID and DMG Sensing Instance ID to compute this report.

+The DMG Sensing Instance ID is reserved when one of the following conditions is met:

+DMG Sensing Report Type equals DMG Sensing Image Report and, Doppler Axis Present is set

+DMG Sensing Report Type equals DMG Sensing Targets Report

 The DMG Sensing Report Type field is set to a number that identifies the measurement report type.
 The DMG Sensing Report Types that have been allocated are shown in Table 9-a (DMG Sensing Report Type field definitions for DMG Sensing Report reports).